-Students who feel that individual circumstances warrant exceptions from the published policy may appeal in writing to the dean of students.
+Students who feel that individual circumstances warrant exceptions from the published policy may appeal using the Withdrawal & Tuition Refund Appeal process, as found on the student portal.

 Board charges are refundable in full prior to the first day of residence or first day of class, whichever comes first.
 For official withdrawal after the first day of residence/class, see the housing section of this handbook.